 Good time management is a win-win for everyone at work: your employer benefits because you get your job done efficiently and by the deadline; you benefit because you work smarter, not harder.
 Yet having good time management takes practice and reflection.
 You need to know when and how you work best and set boundaries to ensure you get the right uninterrupted work time.
 Once you do so, you’ll make work work for both you and your employer.

-Learn how to organize and prioritize your time with Cisco’s Career Readiness Virtual Experience Program.
+Learn how to organize and prioritize your time with this free job simulation from Cisco.

 Elizabeth Grace Saunders is a time management coach at and CEO of Real Life E®, a time coaching and speaking company that helps individuals feel empowered about their time management through one-on-one-coaching.
 She is also the author of various time management books, including “The 3 Secrets to Effective Time Investment: How to Achieve More Success with Less Stress” and “How to Invest Your Time Like Money.”